carpentries-incubator/fair-bio-practice/_episodes/10-reusable-analysis.md

 The huge benefit of such notebooks is that source code is mixed with documentation, thus explaining experimental setup, analysis, results of tables and plots throughout.

-What is left for us to do is write the code that will analyse our data, and explain the narrative behind the experiment and interpretation of the results.
+What you need to do is write the code that will analyse our data, and explain the narrative behind the experiment and interpretation of the results.
 For data scientists, this format can drive exploration via interactive computing.
-This is an environment in which users execute code, see what happens, modify and repeat in an iterative process between researcher and data.
+This is an environment in which users execute code, see what happens, modify and repeat in an iterative process between researcher and data, in an ad-hoc way.
 As a basic principle Jupyter Notebooks run on a 'kernel' which is responsible in execution of the code.
 Generally this 'kernel' can run on your computer, additionally external servers (e.g. our BioRDM server which we use below to host our notebook) can